 binary += length – 1;

 Then, we organize the loop, which will go through all the digits.
-Inside the loop we check if the current digit has a value of 1 and add its weight to the result, if it is.
+Inside the loop we check if the current digit has a value of 1 and if it does we add its weight to the result.
 Then we change the weight for the next position to the left.